 - Line In port (light blue).
 This port connects the tape, CD, DVD player, or other audio sources. - Line Out port (lime).
 This port connects a headphone or a speaker.
 In 4-channel and 6-channel configuration, the function of this port becomes Front Speaker Out. - 6.
 Microphone port (pink).
 This port connects a microphone.
+In a 6-channel configuration, the function of this port becomes Center/Bass.

-Refer to the audio configuration table below for the function of the audio ports in 2, 4, or 6-channel configuration.
+Refer to the audio configuration table on the next page for the function of the audio ports in 2, 4, or 6-channel configuration.